 Country Living offers a single closing, with a fixed rate, and interest-only payments required during construction for up to 12 months.
 Once the certificate of occupancy is delivered the loan converts to regular amortized payments according to the agreed-upon schedule.
 Country Living offers financing in Connecticut, Maine, Massachusetts, New Hampshire, New York and New Jersey.

 PrimeLending typically uses local appraisers and title companies, and offers a convenient digital process with secure online document collection/verification and electronic signature support.
-It is possible to obtain a relatively long-term rate lock of up to six months at the time of the construction loan closing.

 Greg Ebersole is the mortgage originator with Orrstown Bank which offers lending in Maryland, Pennsylvania and West Virginia.
 Orrstown offers a portfolio construction loan, featuring a two-closing structure, though the second closing is often just a matter of signing final paperwork.
 His emphasis was ensuring that the final appraised value of the log home not fall short of the actual cost of the home.
 Ebersole is looking for plans, specifications and a signed construction contract prior to application.
 He recommends a log home construction term for at least 9 to 12 months.